cghss/.github/profile/README.md

 For more information on our center, visit our [website](https://ghss.georgetown.edu/) or reach out to us at globalhealthsecurity@georgetown.edu

+Here are some of our featured tools and datasets.
+However, we have many other projects and datasets, so please explore our profile!

 ### Analysis and Mapping of Policies for Emerging Infectious Diseases

 AMP EID provides a landscape assessment of the policies and governance regimes relevant to emerging infectious diseases and outbreak response from all UN Member States.
 Featured datasets include Vaccination, Access & Benefits Sharing, WASH, Quarantine & Isolation, Military Engagement, TRIPS, and relevant treaty involvement.